A great hiking headlamp doesn’t cost a lot — and you can’t beat the convenience

 For hikers and campers, headlamps are essential pieces of gear.
 Whether you’re hiking out at dusk after a long day, or hiking in at night to a glorious summit sunrise, a headlamp will keep you on track and safe.

 If you don’t already own one, fall is the perfect time to buy a headlamp.
 Every year, the end of daylight savings seems to catch many casual hikers off guard.
 Suddenly, sunset is at 4:30pm — which, in fairness, is crazy.
-November is now the best month to find terrified hikers stumbling around the woods, hoping to find their way back to a trail with the world’s meekest lamp.
+November is the best month to find terrified hikers stumbling around the woods, hoping to find their way back to a trail with the world’s worst lamp: their iPhone.

 There are four safety concerns with using your phone’s flashlight on a hiking trail…